PART 2 - Covered and Excluded Employment

 - Service as a member of a legislative body or judiciary of a state or political subdivision;

 - Service as a member of the Wisconsin National Guard in a military capacity;

-- Service for an educational institution by a student enrolled and regularly attending classes at the institution; or
+- Service by a student enrolled and regularly attending classes at the institution; or

 - Corporate Officer Exclusion